Fox Valley/RCI REACH Program

 What does the REACH program address?

-The program matches a certified Caregiver Coach, with a caregiver who reports experiencing a high level of stress due to their loved one’s behavior in the home setting.
+The program matches a certified Caregiver Coach with a caregiver who reports experiencing a high level of stress due to their loved one’s behavior in the home setting.
 The Caregiver Coach meets 12 times with the caregiver over a six-month period of time.
-Each contact (9 in-home and 3 via telephone) offers opportunities for education, problem solving, stress management, accessing community resources, and support.
+Each contact (nine in-home and three via telephone) offers opportunities for education, problem solving, stress management, accessing community resources, and support.